Spin-dependent metastable He ($2^3S$) atom scattering from ferromagnetic surfaces: Potential application to polarized-gas production: Experimental Apparatus

 \subsection{Spin polarization analysis of scattered He*}

 The spin polarization of the scattered He* atoms was analyzed with a combination of a hexapole, an aperture, and a channeltron, as illustrated in Fig.~\ref{fig:souti}.
 The structure of this spin analyzer is the same as that used for the He* beam polarization analysis reported previously~\cite{doi:10.1063/5.0031903}.
-A hexapole with an identical structure to the polarizer hexapole was employed.
+A hexapole with a structure identical to the polarizer hexapole was employed.
 This assembly was mounted on a tilt stage that allowed us to optimize the detection geometry.
-Because the analyzer hexapole focused (defocused) scattered He* atoms with $M_S=+1$ ($M_S=-1$), the He* atoms scattered to a larger steric angle were collected.
-This caused the detection efficiency for $M_S=+1$ to be much higher than for $M_S=-1$.
-Notably, the detection efficiency for He* ($M_S=0$), $\gamma$, was estimated to be 0.12\footnote{We placed the same spin analyzer in the beamline and measured the change in the detector signal when changing the spin flipper mode.
+Because of the focusing (defocusing) by the hexapole, the steric angular range of scattered He* atoms that were collected, magnetically deflected and finally passed through the aperture before the channeltron was larger (smaller) for $M_S=+1$ $(-1)$.
+The efficiency for the analyzer for collecting He* ($M_S=+1$) was therefore much higher than that for $M_S=-1$.
+The collection efficiency for He* ($M_S = 0$), $\gamma$, was estimated to be 0.12 using the method described in \footnote{We placed the same spin analyzer in the beamline and measured the change in the detector signal when changing the spin flipper mode.
 The signal intensity for the flip mode was 0.012 of that for the non-flip mode.
-Because 10\% of He* in the beam for the flip mode is in the $M_S=0$ state and 90\% is in the $M_S=-1$ state, and the detection efficiency for $M_S=-1$ is negligibly small, we can estimate the detection efficiency for $M_S=0$, which was 0.12 of that for $M_S=+1$.}.
+Here, 10\% of He* in the beam for the flip mode is in the $M_S=0$ state and 90\% is in the $M_S=-1$ state while the detection efficiency for $M_S=-1$ is negligibly low.
+Therefore, we can estimate the detection efficiency for $M_S=0$ to be 0.12 of that for $M_S=+1$.}.
 In the present study, the He* beam impinged along the surface normal, and He* atoms scattered to 45$^{\circ}$ relative to the normal were detected.

 The SPMDS measurement was performed by measuring the energy distribution of electrons ejected by He* using a hemispherical analyzer attached at 45$^{\circ}$ to the beam axis.
-The scattered He* and ejected electron intensities were measured at the same analysis point of the samples.
+In the present experiment, the intensities of electrons ejected and He* scattered from the same beam spot on the sample were measured simultaneously.
+Here, the beam size on the sample was 2-3 mm in diameter.